Cross-domain Multi-step Thinking: Zero-shot Fine-grained Traffic Sign Recognition in the Wild: Experiments

 \subsubsection{\textbf{Different Thinking Strategies}}

 To further verify the effectiveness of the proposed multi-step thinking strategy and explore the respective effectiveness of each proposed description.
-We calculated the Top-$k$ fine-grained TSR performance for different thinking strategies on five datasets as shown in Table~\ref{tab3}.
-When there are no context, characteristic, and differential descriptions, target traffic signs are directly input into LMM for recognition.
-Table~\ref{tab3} demonstrates that the results of baseline exhibit the lowest accuracy on all datasets compared with the performing of thinking strategy.
-As the thinking step increases, the Top-$k$ TSR recognition accuracy increases, which proves the effectiveness of the proposed method.
-Besides, the results also show that each proposed description has a positive impact on improving the fine-grained TSR capabilities of LMM.
-Comparing the results of using only one kind of description, the characteristic description contributes most to the TSR recognition accuracy.
-Through characteristic descriptions, LMM can consider the features of the target traffic sign and the descriptions of template traffic signs, thereby improving fine-grained recognition capabilities.
-In addition, context and differential descriptions show the ability to further optimize fine-grained TSR recognition on all five datasets, which is consistent with our hypothesis.
-Figure~\ref{fig9} shows the recognition examples of the baseline and proposed method under five datasets (Gpt-4o).
-Compared to the baseline, our strategy shows stable recognition performance for traffic signs in real-world scenarios and can be generalized to recognize traffic signs in different countries.
-In particular, as shown in Fig.~\ref{fig9}, most of the identified traffic signs of the baseline and our strategy show only minor differences.
-This illustrates that the proposed strategy helps the LMM to fully consider the diversity and similarity of traffic signs to perform accurate fine-grained level recognition.
-Figure~\ref{fig12} shows examples of recognition errors of the proposed method.
-When traffic signs are too blurred, it is difficult to understand the traffic sign images for accurate recognition.
+We calculated the Top-$k$ fine-grained TSR performance for different thinking strategies on five datasets, as shown in Table~\ref{tab3}.
+When no context, characteristic, and differential descriptions exist, target traffic signs are directly input into the LMM for recognition.
+Table~\ref{tab3} demonstrates that the baseline exhibits the lowest accuracy on all datasets compared with the performance of the thinking strategy.
+As the number of thinking steps increases, the Top-$k$ TSR recognition accuracy improves, demonstrating the effectiveness of the proposed method.
+In addition, the results demonstrate that each proposed description improves the fine-grained TSR performance of the LMM.
+By comparing the results obtained when only one type of description is used, the characteristic description contributes the most to TSR recognition accuracy.
+Through characteristic descriptions, the LMM can consider the features of the target traffic sign and the descriptions of template traffic signs, thereby improving its fine-grained recognition ability.
+In addition, context and differential descriptions optimize fine-grained TSR recognition on all five datasets, which is consistent with our hypothesis.
+Figure~\ref{fig9} illustrates recognition examples of the baseline (Gpt-4o) and the proposed method on five datasets (CdMT-Gpt-4o).
+Compared with the baseline, the proposed strategy demonstrates stable recognition performance for traffic signs in real-world scenarios and can be generalized to recognize traffic signs in different countries.
+In particular, as shown in Fig.~\ref{fig9}, most of the traffic signs identified by the baseline and the proposed strategy exhibit only minor differences.
+This illustrates that the proposed strategy enables the LMM to fully consider the diversity and similarity of traffic signs for accurate fine-grained level TSR.
+Figure~\ref{fig12} illustrates examples of recognition errors of the proposed method.
+When traffic signs are too blurred, understanding the traffic sign images for accurate recognition is difficult.